ErinBecker/carpentries.org/pages/membership.md

 Instructor Training is a primary benefit of membership.
 Seats in Instructor Training are priced according to whether the training is coordinated by The Carpentries or internally by the member organisation.
   * online, coordinated by The Carpentries = $1,000 each
-  * online with one in-house Instructor Trainer, coordinated by The Carpentries = $750 each \*
+  * online with one in-house Instructor Trainer, coordinated by The Carpentries = $750 each
-  * online or in-person with in-house Instructor Trainers, coordinated by member organisation = $500 each \*
+  * online or in-person with two in-house Instructor Trainers, coordinated by member organisation = $500 each

-\* Only available to member organisations supporting Instructor Trainers.

 Prices listed above apply to the first 15 seats in online Instructor Training or the first 30 seats in in-house Instructor Training.
 We offer a 10% discount on additional seats, with a maximum total of 50 online seats, or 100 in-house seats.